KenshiHH/S3D-Acceleration/README.md

 # S3D-Acceleration
-simplify3d is missing the feature to change the acceleration based on the different prinint typed (infill|outer perimeter|inner perimter etc.) i love this feature in cura so i made a small tool to add these settings to a gcode files created via simplify3d.
+simplify3d is missing the feature to change the acceleration based on the different prinint typed (infill|outer perimeter|inner perimter etc.) i love this feature in cura so i made a small tool to add these settings to gcode files created via simplify3d.

 manual: